Revised, September 1993

 C. Final Decision (final decision maker: University Librarian or

-Academic Vice Provost for Academic Affairs and Faculty Welfare in
+Vice Provost for the Faculty in affiliated library cases)

-1. CAPA confers with University Librarian regarding cases in the Library.
+1. CAPA may confer with University Librarian regarding cases in the Library.

 3. Final decision maker decides and informs candidate in a letter, with a